ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06a-prims-algorithm.md

 The following code shows an implementation for Prim's algorithm that searches the distance matrix for the next closest vertex.

-    // Compute shortest distances to the MCST, store them in D.
+    // Compute shortest distances to the MST, store them in D.
-    // parent.get(v) will hold the index for the vertex that is v's parent in the MCST function prim(G, s):
+    // parent.get(v) will hold the index for the vertex that is v's parent in the MST function prim(G, s):
         visited = new Set()
         parent = new Map()